blocksense-network/blocksense-infra-test/libs/contracts/README.md

 yarn coverage
 ```

+## Examples

+Example contracts on how to consume data from Blocksense contracts can be found in `contracts/test/examples`.
+Ethers examples on how to read data from Blocksense contracts can be found in `test/examples/utils`.

 ## Documentation generation

 We use [@blocksense/sol-reflector](../../libs/sol-reflector/README.md) - a tool designed to enhance the documentation extraction process for Solidity smart contracts.